semaphoreci/semaphore/docs/docs/getting-started/about-semaphore.md

 ## Ways to run Semaphore

 - **Semaphore Cloud**: fully managed CI/CD solution that runs fully on the cloud.
-Just sign-up and being using it.
+Just sign up and begin using it.
 No infrastructure to maintain.
-- **Semaphore Hybrid**: run workflows fully or partly on your own hardware, allowing you to leverage your infrastructure while letting Semaphore orchestrate the workfload
+- **Semaphore Hybrid**: run workflows fully or partly on your own hardware, allowing you to leverage your infrastructure while letting Semaphore orchestrate the workload
-- **On-Premise**: run Semaphore fully behind a firewall using your infrastrucure
+- **On-Premise**: run Semaphore fully behind a firewall using your infrastructure

 ## Features